paulrademacher/asyncpp/README.md

 }
 ```

-Now what if we wanted to use a non-blocked URL fetcher?
-The following *does not* work:
+Now what if we wanted to use a non-blocking URL fetcher?
+The following **does not** work:
 ```
 int fetch_url_nonblocking_with_retries(std::string url, int num_retries,
         std::vector<char> &data) {